Pitstop-uu/Pitstop/README.md

 #### Predictions
 The application includes a feature to display predictions for future performance (2025):

-1. Ensure the *SELECTION METHOD
+1. Ensure the *SELECTION METHOD* is set to *INTERVAL*.

-To access predictions (2025), have the *SELECTION METHOD: INTERVAL* active, with a timeframe *FROM* (1958-2023) and *TO* (2024) set.
-The *SHOW PREDICTIONS* button should pop-up.
-By pressing the button, the predicted results for 2025 is shown.
-You can also freely change timeframe (*FROM* (1958-2023)) and selection of constructors.
+2. Set the timeframe *FROM (1958-2023)* and *TO* (2024).
+3. The *SHOW PREDICTIONS* button will appear.
+4. Press this button to view the predicted results for 2025.
+5. You can adjust the timeframe *(FROM (1958-2023))* and constructor selection freely to refine the prediction view.

+By using these features, you can efficiently explore historical data, compare constructors and assess future projections.

 #### Constructor Standings Demo Tasks: